luyadev/luya/docs/guide/app-blocks.md

 You could store this created link from above inside your extras vars and pass it to the javascript.

-You can pass aditional values to the callback by using the post ajax method and collect them in your callback via Yii::$app->request->post().
+You can pass additional values to the callback by using the post ajax method and collect them in your callback via Yii::$app->request->post().
 The get parameters are used to resolve the callback.

-## Block Groups
+## Block groups

-We have added the ability to manage the block groups via classes, so you can add new groups on your blocks can depend on a block group, when you run the import command luya will create the folders (block groups) and add/update the blocks into the provided groups.
+There is the ability to manage the block groups via classes.
+You can add new `blockgroups` to your application on which your block depends, when you run the import command LUYA will add/update the blocks into the provided groups.

-To add new blockgroups create folder in your `@app` namespace, or inside a module with the name `blockgroups`, to add a folder create class like this `app\blockgroups\MySuperGroup`:
+To add new block groups create folder in your `@app` namespace, or inside a module with the name `blockgroups`, to add a folder create class like this `app\blockgroups\MySuperGroup`:

 ```php
 <?php